 Harsh Truth #7: Dads Need to Be There for the Girly Stuff

 Being a parents means being present for your kid’s interests.
-To turn away from a daughter who wants to have a tea party or dress up is to say there’s something inherently wrong with her interests as a girl.
-So it’s best for dads to get in the game, even when the activities are girly.
+To turn away from a daughter who wants to have a tea party or dress up is to say there’s something inherently wrong with her interests.
+So, it’s best for dads to get in the game, even when the activities are girly.
 It’s a great way to show daughters that their interests and ideas are important and valid, regardless of how pink and sparkly they might be.

-Harsh Truth #8: Dads Shouldn’t Check Out During Puberty
+Harsh Truth #8: Girl Dads Shouldn’t Check Out During Puberty

 When a girl hits puberty, the inclination for many fathers is to let mom take the helm.
 But that doesn’t mean that dads can simply check out for a couple of years.
 Turning away from a daughter’s questions about puberty can instill in them a sense of shame about their changing bodies.

 So much of being a father of daughters is about reducing the shame that the world will try to foist upon them for being girls.
 Being open with them about puberty is a great way to minimize the shame.
 But at the same time, fathers need to acknowledge when they don’t have the answer.
 Assure your daughter you’ll do some research.